liquity/bold/README.md

 Upon shutdown:
 - All pending aggregate interest gets applied and minted
+- All pending aggregate batch management fees get applied and minted

 And thereafter:
 - No further aggregate interest is minted or accrued
 - Individual Troves accrue no further interest.
 Trove accrued interest is calculated only up to the shutdown timestamp
+- Batches accrue no further interest nor management fees.
+Accrued interest and fees are only calculated up to the shutdown timestamp

 Once a branch has been shut down it can not be revived.